 Our Social Sciences programme will prepare you for a degree across a range of areas, including Film, History, Journalism, Politics, Television and Psychology.

-During your International Foundation Year you will study four modules, including the choice of two subjects from three options.
+During your International Foundation Year you will study four modules.

 Social Sciences with Mathematics: The main focus of this module is looking at society through the topics of culture and identity, globalisation, mass media, and crime and deviance.
 You will also study the methods used in sociological research, which includes a mathematical element.
 This will prepare you for your own research project.
 After completing this module you will have a good knowledge of the main concepts of sociology and its research methods, as well as an understanding of the influences shaping modern society.